 Every pupil at Orchard Manor School has access to a curriculum designed to meet their individual and specific needs.
 Our curriculum is broad and balanced and accessible to every pupil at their own level.

 Developmental needs are determined and prioritised through consultation with pupils, parents and other stakeholders in conjunction with pupils EHCP and further informed by school based assessments.
-Pupils' targets, updated termly, define the next steps for individual learning / development.
+Pupils' targets, updated every term, define the next steps for individual learning / development.
 As a result pupils and those who support them know exactly what their objectives are, the strategies being used to support them and what progress is being made.

 At Orchard Manor we strive to engage pupils in a curriculum that is appropriate for them and one that they enjoy and benefit from, in order to develop independence and to prepare them for the next steps in their journey towards adulthood, and so we offer a multi-faceted Curriculum for our pupils based on their abilities, needs and interests.